|

 the Prussian military at the rank a General der Infanterie.
 As a

-military attaché assigned to Paris, Maximlian is primarily known for
+military attaché assigned to Paris, Maximilian is primarily known for

 his role in the Dreyfus Affair.
 Emil von Schwartzkoppen's later